baogegeJiang/Array-assisted-Phase-Picker/README.md

-# accuratePicker
+# Array-assisted Phase Picker (APP)

 author: Jiang Yiran & Ning Jieyuan
 a program for earthquakes and micro-earthquakes detection
 it has three fundamental parts：
-1 detect earthquakes using improved phaseNet and array strategy
+1 detect earthquakes using APP
 2 detect micro-earthquakes based on GPU-WMFT
 3 calculate travel time difference by cross-correlation and provide input files for tomoDD

 As we developed this program in our research, it also contains many other functions.  if not needed, you can ignore the other part.
-Any way, the reorgainizing work is going on and we would try to give a better way to use for users who need this kind of functions.
+Anyway, the reorganizing work is going on and we would try to give a better way to use for users who need this kind of functions.

-## 1、Improved phaseNet and array strategy
+## 1、Array-assisted Phase Picker

 Needed package in this part: numpy, numba, obspy, h5py, scipy,matplotlib, openpyxl, tensorflow-gpu,keras(optional: basemap, netCDF4, lxml, pykml,pycpt).
-And pycpt is not available on open source, then you can install it via:
+As pycpt is not available on open source, you can install it via:
 ```
 pip install https://github.com/j08lue/pycpt/archive/master.zip
 ```

-phaseNet is based on ZhuW‘s paper and we adopted it for continuous waveform. the array strategy is based on Jiang Y and Ning J's papaer.
+phaseNet is based on ZhuW‘s paper and we adopted it for continuous waveform proposing Phase Picker(PP).
+We combined it with the array strategy developed by Jiang Y and Ning J as Array-assisted Phase Picker (APP).
 As we provide some pre-trained model, you can directly use our program on your data.
-in general, you need to provide the following things before runing our program:
+in general, you need to provide the following things before running our program:

 ### (1) station information list file: